searchisko/mbox_tools/README.md

 Collection of tools that can be used to:

 1. parse mbox files and turn them into JSON objects
-2. enhance or override JSON objects with custom metadata
+2. enhance or override JSON fields with custom metadata
 3. send JSON object via HTTP

 We use these tools to parse mbox files and archives from services like <https://lists.jboss.org/mailman/listinfo>, we add specific metadata to each JSON and, finally, we send resulting JSON objects to correctly configured Searchisko for indexing.